tthecoder15/T2A1-Workbook/TT-t2a1-a.md

 - integrity as the assurance that the information is trustworthy and accurate
 - availability as a guarantee of reliable access to the information by authorised people
 - data encryption, user identity documents (IDs), passwords, cards, retina scans, voice recognition and fingerprints, security tokens, key fobs
-- savailability can compromised by bottlenecks, redundancy, hardware failure, speed om retirm
+- availability can compromised by bottlenecks, redundancy, hardware failure, speed om retirm
 - sharing resources with other virtual machines can slow, vms performance is unpredictable, physical hardware can slow vms even if a guaranteed speed is promised
 - information security assumes defending information from unauthorized access, use, disclosure, disruption
 - must consider accidental threats and failures